-1.1.
-Main analyses
+1.2.
+Main changes of method

 Several adjustments were made to insurance models in 2019.

-These adjustments mainly consisted of taking into account (i) the calculation of guaranteed amounts before deducting the net asset loading for traditional savings contracts and (ii) the new standards concerning the treatment of the policyholders' surplus reserve.
+For CNP Assurances, these adjustments mainly consisted of taking into account gross guarantees before loading for traditional savings contracts and the new standards concerning the treatment of the policyholders' surplus reserve.
 For Term Creditor Insurance, the process for aggregating data on insurance liabilities was streamlined.

 In the historically low interest rate environment, the lack of a deep market (particularly for interest rate options) caused a certain amount of uncertainty concerning the consistency of asset prices on the financial markets.
 This situation led us to employ a technique that uses forwards to extend the dispersion on the most extreme downward trajectories.

 The trigger point for employing this technique is calibrated so that observed option price replication differences stay within the range of buy/sell prices for the products concerned.
 The modelling tools were also adjusted to better reflect the actual situation.